lucataco/serverless-template-openjourney/README.md

 # 🍌 Banana Serverless

 This repo is a template for using promptheros openjourney Diffusion model on Banana's serverless GPU platform.
 Ready to be used for 1-Click deploy.
+Huggingface repo: [prompthero/openjourney](https://huggingface.co/prompthero/openjourney)

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**